tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 When using the Print Xsheet command, a dialog with information about the location and name of the generated HTML file is displayed; then the generated HTML file is displayed in your default browser.

-The HTML file is saved in the same location as the TNZ file; the CSS file used for its formatting is generated as well, by copying the one located in the folder ``OpenToonz stuff\profiles\layouts\settings`` .
+The HTML file is saved in the same location as the TNZ file; the CSS file used for its formatting is generated as well, by copying the one located in the folder ``Tahoma stuff\profiles\layouts\settings`` .
 If a CSS file is already available in the location where the HTML Xsheet file is saved, it will be used instead of generating a new one.

 .. note:: If you want to move the HTML Xsheet file, you should move the CSS file as well, in order to preserve the HTML file appearance as defined by the CSS file.